HITECHCRIME/HC_SG247_Kept_Forgiving/README.md

 i admit i have been honest
 for the sake of my own deed
-so i'll turn the way too hasty pay ghost fees and promptly leave
+so i'll turn the way too hasty pay ghost fees and promptly leave (pay the fees)

 all they see in me is gallows
 while I wanna tell them live but